vectara/python-sdk/examples/01_getting_started/README.md

 ## Working through the Notebooks
 Use the chronological ordering of the notebooks to work through them one by one.

-1. [Setup Authentication](./00_setup_authentication.ipynb) - Create application authentication and setup your system for implicit configuration.
+1. [Setup Authentication](./00_setup_authentication.ipynb) - Create application authentication and set up your system for implicit configuration.
 2. [Query API](./01_query_api.ipynb) - Get familiar with the three query APIs, from simple, advanced to a multi-corpus query.
-3. 02_index_api.ipynb - Get familiar with the index APIs, looking at both structured and core index and the difference between them
+3. [Index API](./02_index_api.ipynb) - Get familiar with the index APIs, looking at both structured and core index and the difference between them
-4. 04_upload_api.ipynb - Get familiar with the upload API for binary documents.
+4. [Upload API](./03_upload_api.ipynb) - Get familiar with the upload API for binary documents.
-5. [Corpus Modelling](./05_corpus_modelling.ipynb) - Work with the corpus API to perform lifecycle operations on a corpus.
+5. [Corpus Modelling](./04_corpus_modelling.ipynb) - Work with the corpus API to perform lifecycle operations on a corpus.

 ## Questions/Comments
 If you have any questions or comments, please send them to feedback@vectara.com